geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

-* Important: GeoTools is an active open source project – you can quickly use maven to try out the latest nightly build by changing your pom.xml file to use a “SNAPSHOT” release.
+* Important: GeoTools is an active open source project – you can quickly use maven to try out the latest nightly build by changing your pom.xml file to use a "SNAPSHOT" release.

-  At the time of writing 8-SNAPSHOT under active development.
+  At the time of writing |version|-SNAPSHOT is under active development.

   .. literalinclude:: artifacts/pom2.xml
      :language: xml